nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 **Step 3: Merge `src` and `app` folders**

 Copy all the folders in `src` from your old app and paste them into the `app` folder in the new app.
+If you have custom fonts, move the `src/assets/fonts` folder to `app/fonts` in order to let NativeScript to load them automatically.

 **Step 4: Edit `main.js`**